Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Coach: What is it?

-One of the most underrated parts of the Garmin ecosystem is Garmin Coach.
-As long as you have a compatible Garmin wearable, you can train for a running or cycling race with the help of a professional athlete’s training program.
+One of the most underrated parts of the ecosystem is Garmin Coach.
+As long as you have a compatible wearable, you can train for a running or cycling race with the help of a professional athlete’s training program.
 Garmin Coach has programs for running a 5K, 10K, or half marathon and cycling programs for Century, Gran Fondo, and Metric Century races.
-There are generic race, time trial, and mountain biking programs for cycling, too.
+Users will find generic race, time trial, and mountain biking programs for cycling, as well.

 Training plans are completely dynamic, so they change based on your performance.
 You select a coach and their custom training plan and do your best to stick with it over the coming months.
 If you skip workouts (hey, it happens) or exceed the plan’s expectations, your plan will adjust.

 The best part?
 They’re completely free.
-Again, as long as you have a compatible Garmin device, you’ll have access to these plans.
-Here are all the Garmin devices compatible with Garmin Coach:
+Again, as long as you have a compatible device, you’ll have access to these plans.
+Here are all the devices compatible with Garmin Coach:

 - Garmin D2 Air